About this book

 My Name Is Parvana

-In this long-awaited sequel to The Breadwinner Trilogy, Parvana is now fifteen years old.
+In this long-awaited sequel, Parvana is now fifteen years old.
 As she waits for foreign military forces to determine her fate, she remembers the past four years of her life.
 Reunited with her mother and sisters, she has been living in a village where her mother has finally managed to open a school for girls.
 But even though the Taliban has been driven from the government, the country is still at war, and many continue to view the education and freedom of girls and women with suspicion and fear.

 As her family settles into the routine of running the school, Parvana, a bit to her surprise, finds herself restless and bored.
 She even thinks of running away.
 But when local men threaten the school and her family, she must draw on every ounce of bravery and resilience she possesses to survive the disaster that kills her mother, destroys the school, and puts her own life in jeopardy.

-A riveting page-turner, Deborah Ellis’s new novel is at once harrowing, inspiring and thought-provoking.
+A riveting page-turner, Deborah Ellis’s final novel in the series is at once harrowing, inspiring and thought-provoking.
 And, yes, in the end, Parvana is reunited with her childhood friend, Shauzia.

-Selected for the Bank Street College of Education's Book of the Month 2013
+- Commended Bank Street College of Education's Book of the Month, 2013

-Selected for the An Indie Next List Selection 2013
+- Commended An Indie Next List Selection, 2013